deimors/UnityDependencyInjection/README.md

 }
 ```

 Note that the `_currentCount` state of the model isn't exposed publicly; this is intentional.
-Instead, any other class interested in the state of the model needs to observe the `Incremented` event stream.
+Instead, any other class interested in the state of the model needs to observe the `Incremented` events.

 ## Increment Button